Trump presidency gets social with detailed posts, photos

 Welcome to the social media presidency — and all of the security and ethical challenges it poses.

 DeAgazio also posed for a photo with a man whom he said carries the "nuclear football" for the president.
+He's since deleted his account and did not respond to requests for comment from The Associated Press.

-He's since deleted his account, but not before CNN and other news outlets wrote about what seemed to be an open-air situation room — based on his and other social media accounts.
-Trump was conducting national security business in an area accessible to the public.
-DeAgazio did not respond to requests for comment from The Associated Press.
+CNN and other news outlets used DeAgazio's and other social media accounts to write about what seemed to be an open-air situation room.
+The publicly shared photos showed Trump, illuminated by cell phone flashlights, conducting national security business on the terrace of his oceanfront resort, in an area accessible to dues-paying members.

+White House spokesman Sean Spicer said no classified material was discussed at the dinner table and that the president had been briefed previously and afterward in a secure setting.
+He said the photos on social media depicted Trump and Abe aides discussing the logistics of a press conference they were about to hold.

-Democrats quickly pointed to the security risks the scene at Mar-a-Lago seemed to pose.
-Trump spent much of his campaign hammering opponent Hillary Clinton for her use of a private email server to conduct business while she was secretary of state — something Trump said was not nearly secure enough.
+Yet Democrats said the scene at Mar-a-Lago seemed to pose security risks.
+Trump spent much of his campaign blasting opponent Hillary Clinton for her use of a private email server to conduct business while she was secretary of State, something Trump said was not nearly secure enough.

 "There's inconsistency all over the place in terms of how much Donald Trump raised national security on the campaign trail and how he is now operating as president," said Brian Fallon, who was Clinton's campaign spokesman.
 "And there's hypocrisy from congressional leaders who demagogued this issue, constantly accusing Hillary Clinton of doing something that was far less egregious than this very conspicuous departure from security protocols."